Emotional Dimension Control in Language Model-Based Text-to-Speech: Spanning a Broad Spectrum of Human Emotions: Proposed Method

 We then frame the TTS task as an auto-regressive speech token generation task using a language model (LM).
 During LM training, we employ a teacher-forcing scheme to optimize LM predictions, where the left-shifted sequence serves as the input, and the original sequence acts as the expected output.
 We compute the cross-entropy loss between the predicted and ground-truth speech tokens, ensuring effective learning of token dependencies and accurate reconstruction of speech sequences.

-\subsection{~ Emotion Rendering with Emotional Dimension Control}
+\subsection{Emotion Rendering with Emotional Dimension Control}

-During inference, the emotional dimension vector can be obtained in two ways: either be predicted from the prompt speech (`ED prediction') or manually assigned by users (`ED control'), allowing for flexible emotion customization.
-Given the input text and prompt speech, the language model (LM) autoregressively predicts a sequence of speech tokens, which encode both linguistic and prosodic information.
-These tokens are then processed by a pre-trained optimal-transport flow-matching model, which learns the underlying distribution of Mel spectrograms.
-The flow-matching model generates high-fidelity Mel spectrogram samples that are conditioned on the predicted speech tokens, ensuring smooth and natural prosody.
-Finally, the synthesized Mel spectrograms are passed through a HiFi-GAN vocoder, which converts them into a high-quality speech waveform.
-Our model is expected to generate expressive and natural speech while preserving the desired emotional characteristics, whether inferred from the prompt speech or explicitly controlled by the user.
+During inference, the emotional dimension (ED) vector can either be inferred from the prompt speech (`emotion cloning') or directly specified by the users (`emotion control'), allowing fine-grained adjustment of emotional expression.
+Given the input text and prompt speech, the language model autoregressively generates a sequence of speech tokens that encode both linguistic and prosodic information.
+These tokens are then passed to a pre-trained optimal-transport flow-matching model, which maps them to the distribution of Mel spectrograms.
+The flow-matching model produces high-fidelity spectrograms with smooth and natural prosody, which are subsequently converted to waveforms by a vocoder.
+In this way, our system synthesizes expressive and natural speech while preserving the desired emotional characteristics, whether inferred from the prompt or explicitly set by the user.